 The results of these considerations are annotated on the main graph too (in red lines).
 These indicate that a "standard" 18μm (0.0007") radius stylus will fail to transduce the recorded values on the disc at all diameters of the disc surface.
 However, a stylus with an effective radius of 5μm (as do the best hyper-ellipticals etc.), will keep ahead of the limitations due to cutting at all recorded radii.

-No better argument could be advanced for the superiority of hyper-elliptical stylus and its cousins such as the Shibata, although it should be bourne in mind that a cartridge fitted with a stylus of this type have the capacity to produce peak electrical levels over twice that of the conical type for the same nominal sensitivity.
+It would appear that no better argument could be advanced for the superiority of hyper-elliptical stylus and its cousins such as the Shibata.
+Although, it should be bourne in mind that a cartridge fitted with a stylus of this type has the capacity to produce peak electrical levels over twice that of the conical type for the same nominal sensitivity, so there are implications for the playback electronics.
+Furthermore, the the elastomer bearing which supports the stylus and cantilever of the cartridge needs to have been correctly designed to cope the extra deflection which the finer stylus profile affords at high-frequencies.
+If it hasn't, the result is better HF response at the cost of worse tracking.

 1. Even a crystal (ceramic) cartridge outputs a measure of the groove velocity if it is appropriately loaded as explained here.